 Raw natural gas at the wellhead is mostly made up of methane, but also contains heavier hydrocarbons: ethane, propane, butanes and pentanes plus.
 These are called natural gas liquids or NGLs.

 NGLs are an important part of the Canadian energy mix.
 Significant quantities are collected during natural gas production, and these NGLs can be used for a variety of purposes, outlined in the table below.
 They are also a valuable export commodity for Canada.
-According to Statistics Canada, Canada exported 7.7 million cubic metres of propane and butanes combined in 2016, with a total value of $1.2 billion.
+According to National Energy Board, Canada exported 9.7 million cubic metres of propane and butanes combined in 2017, with a total value of $2.4 billion.

 Uses for Natural Gas Liquids